why-not-try-calmer/openSUSE-docs-revamped-temp/project/docs/pick_an_image.md

+# Choosing an installation image
-## Choosing an openSUSE distribution
+## openSUSE distributions
 If you are a desktop user, openSUSE offers the choice between two Linux distributions designed to meet your needs:

 * [Tumbleweed](https://software.opensuse.org/distributions/tumbleweed)